ivan-hc/AppMan/README.md

 # Features
 ------------------------------------------------------------------------
 ### How to enable bash completion
-"AppMan" has its inbuilt bash completion script that can be enabled using the following command (as root):
+"AppMan" has its inbuilt bash completion script that can be enabled using the following command:

-    sudo appman --enable-completion
+    appman --enable-completion
-This will ceate a bash completion script in /etc/bash_completion.d named `am-completion.sh` needed to complete a keyword with the TAB key using the names of all the main options and the name of the scripts of all the applications available in the "AM" repository.
+This will create (if it not exists) a ~/.bash_completion script in your $HOME, needed to complete a keyword with the TAB key using the names of all the main options and the name of the scripts of all the applications available in the "AM" repository.
-To disable bash completion (and to remove the /etc/bash_completion.d/am-completion.sh script):
+To disable bash completion:

-    sudo appman --disable-completion
+    appman --disable-completion
-A more detailed guide on how to create your own bash completion script for your project is available [here](https://iridakos.com/programming/2018/03/01/bash-programmable-completion-tutorial).

 ------------------------------------------------------------------------
 ### Snapshots: backup your app and restore to a previous version